alecjacobson/geometry-processing-registration/README.tex.md

 ### Constant function approximation

-If we make the convenient---however unrealistic---assumption that in the neighborhood of the closest-point projection $P_Y(\mathbf{z}_{0})$ of the current guess
+If we make the convenient—however unrealistic—assumption that in the neighborhood of the closest-point projection $P_Y(\mathbf{z}_{0})$ of the current guess
 $\mathbf{z}_{0}$ the surface $Y$ is simply the point $P_Y(\mathbf{z}_{0})$ (perhaps imagine that $Y$ is makes a sharp needle-like point at $P_Y(\mathbf{z}_{0})$ or that $Y$ is very far away